Showing posts with label Decision Making. Show all posts

 The story...

-It scrolled upon my computer, an ad for a pulley with weight lifting attachments that'd allow me to do pull-down exercises in my basement.
-It seemed liked a simple and doable strength solution to my lower back limitation - it was less than $30.
+"It" scrolled down upon my computer, an ad for a pulley with weight lifting attachments - it'd allow me to do pull-down exercises in my basement.
+"It" seemed liked a simple and doable strength solution to my lower back limitation - it was less than $30.
 Where would I put it?
 One click and it was purchased.

-I took down the heavy punching bag, that I didn't use, and it was situated just right.
-The change to my weight lifting regime was both satisfying and fruitful - my triceps have never been stronger.
-Basketball shooting was never my strong point - I was surprised at how much easier, accurate and precise my shots are now.
-I continue to be surprised at how some everyday tasks are easier and more satisfying too.
+I took down the unused-heavy punching bag to situate it just right.
+The change to my weight lifting regime was both satisfying and fruitful - my triceps had never been stronger.
+Basketball shooting wasn't my strong point - I was surprised at how much easier, accurate and precise my shots were.
+Other everyday tasks were easier and more satisfying too.

 It seems most people don't do strength training - "It's just not my thing."
 It does require 25 minutes, two or three times per week.
-For me, I listen to my spiritual mentor, Charles Stanley, on the TV while I'm lifting.- I come up from the basement better off physically, emotionally, and spiritually then when I went down.
+For me, I often listen to my spiritual mentor, Charles Stanley, on the TV while I'm lifting.
+I emerge from the basement better off physically, emotionally, and spiritually - more whole.

 The only church in town would allow opportunities for every person to apply their God given gifts, abilities, and interests.
 And, they'd hear about life-giving changes that people experience along their life journeys.
 They'd also hear how the Spirit of God intervened before significant real-life changes started.
 If it was from God, you won't want to go back to the old-stale stuff.
 I guess it depends on who your master is - you or your Lord.